EMERGENCY TRAVEL ALERT:

 Together, these sections detail the most current information on sustainability planning and provide step-by-step guidance on successfully developing a sustainability plan.
 To support this, information from numerous research documents, including ACRP Reports and those from the FAA and FDOT, provide information on specific components that are integral to sustainability planning.
 In addition, other airport sustainability plans were utilized during the development of the Guidebook.

 This Guidebook is not intended to require or recommend that all the information presented be included in an airport’s sustainability plan.
 It should be understood that not all airports will require the same level of detail, and certain aspects may not need to be included within a plan based on the airport’s size and scope of operations.
 Each airport undertaking this process should determine what components and recommendations are important and should be considered for implementation.
 Based on stakeholder interviews and reviews of available resource materials, recommendations are provided which allow the reader to understand which components of the sustainability planning process are inherently necessary.
 However, the degree and depth to which they are analyzed should be left to the discretion of the airport/airport sponsor and the project team.

 It is FDOT’s goal, through this Guidebook, to provide the framework for airports to more easily and effectively develop sustainability plans and implement sustainability initiatives throughout all functional areas of an airport.
 This effort is part of an even larger goal of making Florida aviation the model to lead the state’s transportation system into a more economically self-sufficient, environmentally friendly, operationally efficient, and socially responsible future.
 As airports begin to utilize this Guidebook, positive outcomes and sustainable benefits will begin to be seen.

-For more information on airport sustainability, please contact the Aviation System Manager.
+For more information on airport sustainability, please contact the Aviation System Development Manager.